 Rural households' savings are primarily in the form of grains and livestock: fewer than one percent of non-poor households hold interest-bearing savings (although we do not explicitly observe their monetary value).
 We test for differences in the stock of grains and animals owned by the non-poor in treatment and control villages, comparing the tons of grains and number of animals owned.
 The change in stock may differ from the peso value of their net sales, which we showed in Table 4, if households start consuming part of their stock.
 This is exactly what we find: for grains, the peso value of the stock is lower for non-poor households in treatment villages, though imprecisely estimated.
 However, in May 1999 we find a significant effect on the likelihood of reducing the grain stock, which drops by 4.5 percentage points, and a 9 peso significant increase in consumption of own grains.
 We also find a decrease in livestock for the non-poor in treatment villages.
 In particular, the stock of chickens decreases significantly by 0.6 in 1998 (among households who own chickens), and the likelihood of owning pigs drops significantly by 3, 6, and 4 percentage points in October 1998, May 1999, and November 1999, respectively.
-At the same time the number of animals, and both the quantity and the value of the stock of grains owned by the poor in treatment villages have a substantial significant increase.25 varied very little.
+This is not surprising, as chickens and pigs are the most widely held animals (by 61 and 34% of households in October 1998, respectively).
+At the same time the number of animals, and both the quantity and the value of the stock of grains owned by the poor in varied very little.
 We also found that the non-response rates, which vary between 0 and 5.4% for non-poor households, do not differ between treatment and control areas.
 This may have been an important issue, owing to the relatively small number of households reporting loans or transfers.

-24Part of the consumption increase may be financed through a reduction in donations from non-poor households in treatment villages.
-This would be possible if, for example, the Progress transfers to the poor were crowding out private transfers from the non-poor.
+&lt;sup>24Part of the consumption increase may be financed through a reduction in donations from non-poor households in treatment villages.
+This would be possible if, for example, the Progresa transfers to the poor were crowding out private transfers from the non-poor.
 However, the difference in resources donated from the non-poor in treatment and control villages is never statistically significant.
 Note that only a total of 56 non-poor households donated resources to family and friends in the October 1998 and November 1999 data.